 There are multiple sales channel options for how you plan to sell your products, and you’ll want to select “Online Store” rather than a Facebook store or a brick-and-mortar location.

-Now you’re ready to begin adding products.
 Don’t rush this step.
 Take time to ensure all the relevant product names, details, and high-quality photos have been compiled before moving on to the next part of the process.
 As the old saying goes… an ounce of product prevention is worth a pound of product cure.

 With products loaded, you’re ready to add the important pages to your site.
 Popular options include: